Health Professions Programs Admissions

 The Bachelor of Science (BS) programs in Clinical Laboratory Science and Cytotechnology do not require applicant to submit any additional materials.

-Complete the Health Professions Programs application.
-If not applying online, applicants should submit only single-sided, unstapled, unfolded documents.
+Complete the Health Professions Programs application which will be available the first week of August, 2017.
+If not using the electronic version of the application, applicants should submit only single-sided, unstapled, unfolded documents.
 Use paper clips if needed, but please do not use folders.

 Applicants must also complete and sign the Requirement to Disclose and Student Disclosure forms.
 Submit the signed forms with your application.
 While negative results on a criminal history check are not an automatic barrier to final consideration for entry into IU School of Medicine undergraduate degree programs, each applicant’s circumstances are considered on a case-by-case basis.